ogewan/ogewan.github.io/_posts/2015-07-08-solarized.markdown

 When I chose this jekyll theme for my site, I did so with the intension of customizing the CSS into my own personal scheme.
 Originally, it was supposed to be dark and brooding because I like sites like those.
 Easy on the eyes.
 After reading the internet, I decided it would be better to create some sort of dynamic CSS that adjusted the website to the time of day, Dark at Night, light at Day.

-Immeadeatly, I set out to make a javascript solution.
+Immediately, I set out to make a javascript solution.
 However, Last night I decided it would be a glorious waste of time at the moment and instead decided to just use Solarized.
 Now the website simply switches which theme it uses, either Solarized-Dark or Solarized-Light based on the local time of the client browser.